German Shepherd Dogs 101

 German shepherd dogs (or GSDs) are known for being loyal, hardworking and courageous.
 They have so many admirable qualities, it’s not surprising they’re one of the most popular dog breeds around.
 Yes, this large breed may be dependable and obedient, but that doesn’t mean they don’t know how to have fun.
 People with German shepherds know what fantastic pets they make.

 While most people could identify a German shepherd if they saw one, many of the breed’s commendable qualities, interesting facts and surprising details go unknown.
 Here’s a glimpse into what makes German shepherd dogs special and beloved.

 There are two unofficial types of German shepherds.

 One kind is the American, and the other is the German.
-The American type is more focused on looks rather than the abilities and traits than the German.
+The American type is more focused on looks rather than the abilities and traits of the German.

-The American ones tend to be more dependent on their owners and will develop behavioral problems is they’re left alone too long.
+The American ones tend to be more dependent on their owners and will develop behavioral problems if they’re left alone for too long.
 In contrast, the German ones are obedient and take all orders seriously.

 Captain Max von Stephanitz is known as the father of the German shepherd breed.

 Captain von Stephanitz purchased his first shepherd dog at a dog show and named him Horand Von Grafath.
 He wanted a herding dog that’d be highly intelligent, work hard and be able to be a fast learner.

 Captain von Stephanitz spent 35 years of his life working on perfecting the herding dog and experienced a great deal of satisfaction at the results.